 When I read over my 2021 Journelle I was particularly drawn to (and thankful for) the times I expressed how I was feeling.
 Moments pass, and feelings can fade and change quickly so it was nice to look back on those entries and have the ability to drop into that particular frame of mind.
 They are the intricacies I would forget otherwise.

 I loved reading back over my goals and entries that showed how I was feeling before I had reached them.
 This is a time where I often give myself pep talks (in writing) to get myself over the line.
 I love that I trusted those instincts and followed through.
 To know how I felt and what I was struggling with right before things came to fruition compared to how I felt once I had achieved them was a powerful exercise.

 I also enjoyed reading how I felt before some huge shifts and changes.
 In that moment you have no idea what's just around the corner.
 Then things change and soon the present moment becomes your new normal.
 I'm glad I can find time stamps of how I felt in particular chapters.

-Other things I wrote in my Journelle:
+Other things I wrote in my Journelle (throughout 2021):

 - Celebrating wins

 - Processing grief & connecting with those I can't speak to in person